The Flu Vaccine

 - Make your arm go loose like cooked spaghetti before the shot goes in.

 - Cough as you're getting the shot.
 (Some kids say they don't feel the pinch when they do this.)

-When Do You Get a Flu Vaccine?
+When Do You Get the Flu Vaccine?

 New Year, New Vaccine

 To be protected against the flu, you have to get the vaccine every year.
 Unlike some other illnesses, like chickenpox, the flu virus keeps changing.
-The vaccine needs to change to keep up with the types of flu viruses that are expected to cause problems that year.
+The vaccine needs to change to keep up with the types of flu viruses expected to cause problems that year.